Computational electro-optic frequency comb spectroscopy: DISCUSSION AND CONCLUSIONS

-\section{Discussion and conclusions}
+\section{DISCUSSION AND CONCLUSIONS}

 In this paper, we have presented a computational method for spectroscopic measurements based on a rapidly reconfigurable EO comb generator fed by a narrow-linewidth cw laser.
 The capability of this system to deal with different classes of spectroscopic samples has been demonstrated by numerical simulations.
 Despite limitations imposed by the available electronic equipment, the experimental results obtained in our laboratory confirm the feasibility of the proposed approach.
 We have successfully reconstructed the transmission of an optical bandpass filter with a FWHM below the resolution of a typical grating-based optical spectrum analyzer ($<0.05$ nm).
 We have also reconstructed a molecular absorption line of HCN with a frequency sampling of $500$ MHz covering $>10$ GHz.
 For this particular measurement, we have used two phase modulators in cascade (to increase the number of attainable comb lines).
-However, this two-stage configuration could be avoided with an ultra-low-$V_\pi$ phase modulator capable of handling high RF power \cite{bibitem38}.
-The number of system reconfigurations has been chosen to keep the acquisition time within $10$ ms, although shorter times can be considered as long as the sampling spectra span over a sufficiently broad optical bandwidth (see Section S4 of the Supplementary Material).
+However, this two-stage configuration could be avoided with an ultra-low-$V_\pi$ phase modulator capable of handling high RF power \cite{bibitem38}.The number of system reconfigurations was chosen to keep the acquisition time within 10 ms, although this number could be reduced to speed up acquisition, as long as the generated spectra cover a sufficiently broad optical bandwidth and the system to be solved remains square (see Section S4 of the Supplementary Material).
 Additionally, the measurement speed could be further increased with faster reconfigurable electronics.